Nikoleta-v3/Game-Theory-and-Python/README.rst

-This is a repository created to run a workshop on Game Theory using the programming language `Python <https://www.python.org/>`_ and more specifically an open source software called the `Axelrod Python library <https://github.com/Axelrod-Python/Axelrod>`_.
+This is a repository created to run a workshop on Game Theory using the programming language `Python <https://www.python.org/>`_ and more specifically an open-source software called the `Axelrod Python library <https://github.com/Axelrod-Python/Axelrod>`_.

 The topics being covered in this workshop are the following: